-More specifically, semantics can be used to describe how words can have different meanings for different people, due to their experiential and emotional backgrounds.
+More specifically, semantics can be used to describe how words can have different meanings for different people because of their experiential and emotional backgrounds.
 A language can be a natural language, such as French, Dutch, or Hindi, or it can be an artificial language, such as a programming language for computers.

 In 1967, Robert W. Floyd wrote a paper describing the use of language semantics in computers and has been given credit for starting the field of programming language semantics.
-Floyd described programming languages as being made up of two parts, Semantics (meaning) and Syntax (form).
-To be read, a computer algorithm must combine Semantics and Syntax, encoding them precisely so they can be processed automatically by the computer.
-Professor Donald Knuth said this about Floyd, “in the old days, programmers would just twiddle with programs till they seemed to work.
-His approach of marrying math with computer science was a revelation to the field.”
+Floyd described programming languages as having two parts: semantics (meaning) and syntax (form).
+To be read, a computer algorithm must combine semantics and syntax, encoding them precisely so the computer can process them automatically.
+(Humans do this at the subconscious level.)

 The World Wide Web and Social Media

-When people originally began working on the World Wide Web, the “type” of companies with an interest in the technology determined the business direction it would take.
-As people experimented with the World Wide Web, the focus shifted to social interactions, and social media platforms like Facebook, LinkedIn, Google+, Instagram, Vine, Pinterest, Twitter, and Tumblr, all of which require human interaction.
+When people began working on the World Wide Web, the “type” of companies interested in the technology determined the business direction it would take.
+As people experimented with the World Wide Web, the focus shifted to social interactions and social media platforms like Facebook, LinkedIn, Google+, Instagram, Vine, Pinterest, Twitter, and Tumblr, all of which require human interaction.

-More recently, researchers have begun merging programming languages with linguistics, allowing researchers to combine Semantics and Big Data as they strive to take Artificial Intelligence to the next level.
+More recently, researchers have begun merging programming languages with linguistics, allowing researchers to combine semantics and big data as they strive to take artificial intelligence to the next level.
 Semantics is much more of a cognitive process than files and computer memories can claim.
 It is the process of designing and using a language for communicating and expressing knowledge.
 It can also provide a foundation for the process of thinking.

-Linked Data has been a very useful aspect of the Semantic Web.
-It can be used to publish and share information all across the Internet.
-The phrase “linked open data” has been used since at least 2007, when the mailing list for “Linking Open Data” was first created.
+The concept of linked data has been a very useful aspect of the Semantic Web, and is remarkably functional as an education tool.
+It can be used to publish and share information all across the internet.
+The phrase “Linked Open Data” has been used since at least 2007, when the mailing list for Linking Open Data was first created.
 The Linking Open Data community’s goal was to extend the web with a data commons, providing information, commonly in the form of graphs, as free information.

-The Internet provides a nearly infinite amount of information.
-Ranging from spreadsheets to images and from videos to the websites bringing it all together, links connect one site to another, and allow us to discover a constantly growing stream of information.
-The World Wide Web is described as a web of linked “documents,” while Linked Data describes a web of linked “data.”
+The internet provides a nearly infinite amount of information.
+Ranging from spreadsheets to images and from videos to the websites bringing it all together, links connect one site to another and allow us to discover a constantly growing stream of information.
+The World Wide Web is described as a web of linked “documents,” while linked data describes a web of linked “data.”

 While computers are excellent at using the simple language of mathematics, human languages are remarkably confusing in their complexity and periodic exceptions to the rules.
-A chess-playing program can play against, and defeat, most people in a game of chess.
-The same cannot be said true for trivia-playing programs.
-A normal child could beat such a program, because it lacks a sufficiently broad understanding of meaning, context, and subtleties of the language.
+A chess-playing program can play against and defeat most people in a chess game.
+The same cannot be said for trivia-playing programs.
+A normal child could beat such a program, because the program lacks a sufficiently broad understanding of the language’s meaning, context, and subtleties.
 This problem applies to a significant number of services and applications.

-Barry Zane, Vice President of Engineering for Cambridge Semantics said:
+Barry Zane, vice president of engineering for Cambridge Semantics, said:

 “Semantic-based technologies are the key to making data easily understandable to both humans and computers, enabling data harmonization using common business meanings.”

 One aspect of the Semantic Web is its ability to communicate with other computers and operate without human presence.
 A human needs to initiate the work, but then they can do something else with their time.
-The use of Semantics is providing a Virtual Assistant capable of working independently and processing Big Data.
+The use of semantics provides a virtual assistant capable of working independently and processing significant amounts of data.